Mahek1612/OpenScPCA-analysis/analyses/workshop/README.md

-# Template analysis module
+# Workshop analysis module

-This is a template analysis module.
+This is an example module.
-It is intended to be used as a starting point for new analysis modules.
-Please fill in the content below with information specific to this analysis module.

 ## Description